-ATTENDANCE POLICY

-LECTURE: Although attendance is not required, it is ABSOLUTELY imperative for your success in this course.
+ATTENDANCE POLICY: LECTURE: Try your best to attend all lectures.
+Although attendance is not required, it is ABSOLUTELY imperative for your success in this course.
 Students who have planned travel during this course are encouraged to register for a different semester if multiple days of class will be missed.
 Lecture video links are for use only by students currently registered for the WEB section of APK2105c.
+This is not you!
 You are in the LIVE section of APK2105c.
 Watching the video lectures should NOT be substituted for attending live lectures as content and emphases in the live lectures may deviate from pre-recorded lectures.
 Saving, sharing or posting of these lecture videos anywhere is strictly prohibited and will be processed as an Honor Code violation.